MisterSpoc/Oscilloscope-Project/README.md

 # Goals of project:
  Design an easy to use basic oscilloscope with data manipulation functions and graphing baked into basic functionality

-# IMPORTANT DATA NOTE
+# IMPORTANT DATA NOTES

 In order for this program to work, data taken in by pyserial must be of the same format as the file in oscilloscope_output_example.txt .
-Verify your data is input in this same format, or none of this code will work!
+Verify your data is input in this same format, or certain parts of this application will fail!

 # Running the Project